ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - [8.
 Data protection notice](#8-data-protection-notice)

 ## 1. Overview and features
-E-mail signatures and out of office messages are an integral part of corporate identity and corporate design, of successful concepts for media and internet presence, and of marketing campaigns.
+E-mail signatures and out of office replies are an integral part of corporate identity and corporate design, of successful concepts for media and internet presence, and of marketing campaigns.

 Central administration and distribution ensures that CI/CD guidelines are met, guarantees the use of correct and up-to-date data, helps to comply with legal requirements, relieves staff and also opens up an additional marketing channel.

 Many companies are not aware that business e-mails, similar to a web presence, are usually subject to an imprint obligation.
 The legal basis differs from country to country, and non-compliance can result in severe penalties.

-**With Set-OutlookSignatures, signatures and out of office messages can be:**
+**With Set-OutlookSignatures, signatures and out of office replies can be:**
 - Generated from **templates in DOCX or HTML** file format
 - Customized with a **broad range of variables**, including **photos**, from Active Directory and other sources
   - Variables are available for the **currently logged-on user, this user's manager, each mailbox and each mailbox's manager**